Kaia15/collabtrack-hub-app/README.md

 5. Implement client-side validations and error handling.
 6. Design a user-friendly interface with responsive design principles.
    - Referring to Flowbite built-in components & tailwind.css to build user-friendly UI.
-8. Test the application thoroughly to ensure functionality and usability. (see videos in https://github.com/Kaia15/bot-distrikt-intern/issues).
+8. Test the application thoroughly to ensure functionality and usability.